 The Board evaluates the independence of our directors annually and will review independence of individual directors on an interim basis as needed to consider changes in employment, relationships and other factors.
-Our Board has affirmatively determined that all of the directors, as well as each individual who served as a director at any time during 2022, other than Dr. Agwunobi and Messrs.
-Johnson, Mendoza and Tartol, are independent in accordance with Section 303A.02 of the NYSE listing standards, or the NYSE Independence Standards.
+Our Board has affirmatively determined that all of the directors, as well as each individual who served as a director at any time during 2023, other than Ms. Macadrai and Messrs.
+Johnson, Gratziani, Mendoza and Tartol, are or were independent in accordance with Section 303A.02 of the NYSE listing standards, or the NYSE Independence Standards.
 Under the NYSE Independence Standards, a director will not be considered independent in the following circumstances:

-- the director is, or has been within the last three years, an employee of the Company, or an immediate family member of the director is, or has been within the last three years, an executive officer of the Company; - the director has received, or has an immediate family member who has received, during any twelve-month period within the last three years, more than \$120,000 in direct compensation from the Company, other than director and committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service); - (i) the director is a current partner or employee of a firm that is the Company's internal or external auditor; (ii) the director has an immediate family member who is a current partner of such firm; (iii) the director has an immediate family member who is a current employee of such a firm and personally works on the Company's audit; or (iv) the director or an immediate family member was within the last three years a partner or employee of such a firm and personally worked on the Company's audit within that time;
+- the director has a material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company); - the director is, or has been within the last three years, an employee of the Company, or an immediate family member of the director is, or has been within the last three years, an executive officer of the Company; - the director has received, or has an immediate family member who has received, during any twelve-month period within the last three years, more than \$120,000 in direct compensation from the Company, other than director and committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent in any way on continued service); - (i) the director is a current partner or employee of a firm that is the Company's internal or external auditor; (ii) the director has an immediate family member who is a current partner of such firm; (iii) the director has an immediate family member who is a current employee of such a firm and personally works on the Company's audit; or (iv) the director or an immediate family

-- the director or an immediate family member is, or has been with the last three years, employed as an executive officer of another company where any of the Company's present executive officers at the same time serves or served on that company's Compensation Committee; and - the director is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of \$1 million, or 2% of such other company's consolidated gross revenues.
+- member was within the last three years a partner or employee of such a firm and personally worked on the Company's audit within that time; - the director or an immediate family member is, or has been with the last three years, employed as an executive officer of another company where any of the Company's present executive officers at the same time serves or served on that company's compensation committee; and - the director is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of \$1 million, or 2% of such other company's consolidated gross revenues.